 - If waiting for the school bus, avoid being too close to the curb.

 - Always wear a helmet when riding a bicycle!

 If you or someone you love has been injured in a school bus accident during the school year, the victim may be entitled to compensation.
-Our law firm offers free legal consultations and can help you determine if you're eligible to file a claim.
+A personal injury attorney from our firm can offer a free legal consultation and help to determine if you're eligible to file a claim.